 The State Department of Health and Mental Hygiene would not confirm their enrollment in the program.

-The frost children depend on financial aid to attend private school, the Frost say.
+The Frost children depend on financial aid to attend private school, the Frost say.

-In addition, uh Gemma Frost receives money from the city for special education made necessary by her injuries.
+In addition, Gemma Frost receives money from the city for special education made necessary by her injuries.

 Halsey and Bonnie Frost said they still have no health insurance.

-Bonnie Frost said she priced coverage recently 1,200 a month.
+Bonnie Frost said she priced coverage recently $1,200 a month.

 Well, these people can clearly afford it.